 Personal space is vital.

 Find a calm room away from the hustle and bustle of family and friends, and help the senior retreat to that area when necessary.
 Watch for early indicators that the individual is feeling stressed, and have a few relaxing activities at the ready, like soft music to enjoy, a photo album for reminiscing, or even a nap.

 Prior to the gathering, put together a list of things the senior specifically loves and responds to, and brainstorm activities around those ideas.
 A senior who loves music (as many with dementia do) might enjoy listening to a grandchild play traditional holiday tunes on the piano while everyone sings along.
 Somebody who has always enjoyed baking can participate in rolling out pie crust or mixing cookie dough.

 Keep an eye on the senior’s patience for holiday visiting.
 There is nothing wrong with leaving a gathering early if it’s in the older adult’s best interest.

 Similarly, keep your own needs in mind.
 Caring for a senior loved one with dementia is not easy, and adding in the additional elements involved in the holiday season can bring extra strain to family caregivers as well.

-At-Home Care Company offers Des Moines elder care services that allow family caregivers to take time for themselves.
+At-Home Care Company, a Johnston home health services provider for the surrounding areas, offers services that allow family caregivers to take time for themselves.
 We’re available whenever you need a break, including at family functions such as holiday parties.
 Let one of our skilled dementia care staff serve as a companion for a senior with dementia, ensuring all of his or her needs are met throughout the event and letting you relax and fully enjoy family time.